Hermit and Six-Toes: Plot

-The main characters of the story are two broiler chickens named Hermit and Six-Toes, who are raised for slaughter at the Lunacharskiy poultry plant.
-As the narration reveals, the community of chickens has a rather complex hierarchical structure depending on their proximity to the feeding trough.
+The story's main characters are two broiler chickens, Hermit and Six-Toes, raised for slaughter at the Lunacharsky poultry plant.
+The narrative reveals that the chicken community has a complex hierarchical structure, with positions determined by proximity to the feeding trough.

 The plot of the story begins with Six-Toes's exile from society.
 Having been expelled from society and the trough, Six-Toes encounters Hermit, a chick philosopher and naturalist, wandering between different societies within the combine.
 Thanks to his remarkable intellect, he independently managed to master the language of the "gods" (i.e. Russian), learned to read the time by clock and understood that chickens hatch from eggs, although he did not see it himself.

 Six-Toes becomes a disciple and associate of Hermit.
 Together they travel from world to world, accumulating and summarizing knowledge and experience.
 Hermit's highest goal is to comprehend a certain mysterious phenomenon called "flight".
 Hermit believes: having mastered flight, he will be able to escape beyond the universe of the combine.
 It is the achievements of gifted loners, contrasted in the literal sense of dense collectivism, leads to an optimistic end.

 In the story, the author is very careful to point out that there are two reasons for becoming hermits: either one must be a Hermit, that is, a solitary thinker, or one must be a Six-Fingered Man, that is, a philistine who is no different but has six fingers, so society rejects such (society in the story is all the other chickens).

 The author's metaphor for religion can be noted in the story.
 Hermit realized that if the chickens want to survive and come in for a second round in the hatchery, they don't need to eat.
 They would then be too dry and pale, and they would be sent out to eat again.
 And he preaches ascesis, preaches renunciation of earthly goods.
 As a result, everyone fasts and everyone is sent on another round of fattening.
 There's also a wonderful metaphor, by the way, where the two characters are thrown out of society, thrown out of the incubator and thereby saved.
 "Society," Hermit explains, "is a device for overcoming the wall of the world."